 The cheapest option is to free camp, though wild camping is technically illegal in France and should be done only in remote areas and with respect for landowners (especially farmers), who might not take too kindly to you using their land without permission.
 Campsites vary from the primitive to the deluxe (featuring heated swimming pools with poolside bar and other delights), but the latter can cost up to €50 a night for a tent pitch in the summer months, and be filled with campervans from northern Europe.
 And don’t do what I once did, which was to go on a cycle camping tour in Provence and the Alps Maritimes in March: most campsites don’t open until April, and close for winter at the end of October.
 See our camping guide for more.

 If you are on a tight budget but prefer to travel fast and light, then hostels in France can be as cheap as €12 a night; they're also a good option if you’re travelling solo but like meeting other people.
 French gîtes, small hotels and B&Bs can be good value for money (and can make dinner with advance notice) – a more engaging way to see France than bedding down in one of the cheap French hotel chains (most of which are clustered around autoroute exits, city centres and industrial suburbs – great for cars but unpleasant cycling).
-You could always allow your accommodation choice to dictate your route – there are some really fabulous and unique choices in France, including a few – like Two Wheels Mooring – that are dedicated to providing biker accommodation.
-See our cycle-friendly accommodation listings for more ideas.
+You could always allow your accommodation choice to dictate your route – there are some really fabulous and unique choices in France, including many that are geared up to hosting cyclists, with bike storage and other facilities.
+See our cycle-friendly accommodation listings for more ideas and a map.